datastax-demos/contributing/README.md

 ### Dockerfile

-An overview of the Dockerfile will follow.

 ```ruby
 FROM       datastaxdemos/datastax-enterprise:stable
 MAINTAINER Joaquin Casares <joaquin@datastax.com>
 ```

-* Ensure you set, at the very least, the maintainer information in case there are any issues on our end with your script.
-* The FROM variable in this case is a parent of the `datastaxdemos/datastax-enterprise:stable` private image.
+* The FROM variable in this case shows this images is a child of the `datastaxdemos/datastax-enterprise:stable` private image.
 A good alternative would be `ubuntu:trusty`.
 Other images can be found [here](https://registry.hub.docker.com/).
+* Ensure you also set the MAINTAINER variable in case there are any issues on our end with your script.

 ```ruby
 RUN apt-get update && \